Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 Which paint roller and brush do I need to paint tiles?

 It is best to work with a combination of our fine MissPompadour brush and the varnish roller for water-based varnishes.
-Pre-paint the grout lines with the brush held lengthwise and then the tiles with the roller.
-Always try to work wet in wet.
-So first paint a few joints and then roll the corresponding tiles.
+Pre-paint the joints with the brush held lengthways, then use the roller on the tiles.
+Always try to work wet on wet.
+Paint a few joints first and then Roller the corresponding tiles.
 Then paint the next joints and tiles.
 You'll soon get the hang of it.

 How long does the colour last?

-We cannot guarantee the durability of tile painting.
-In fact, how long a coat of paint lasts on tiles depends very much on how it is used.
+We cannot guarantee the durability of tile paints.
+How long a coat of paint lasts on tiles depends heavily on how it is used.
 Every painted surface is subject to a certain amount of wear and tear, and this wear and tear depends on the amount of use.
-For example, a tiled floor in a single household without pets, where shoes are consistently taken off at the front door, is naturally subject to different wear and tear than in a family of 5 with a dog and cat, where people sometimes walk into the entrance with dirty rubber boots.
-In addition, every floor is treated differently and everyone has a different perception of how a floor is used.
-You have to decide for yourself and your family whether you want to paint a floor or whether you would rather look for another alternative.
-You can also protect heavily trafficked areas with a runner.
+For example, a tiled floor in a single household without pets, where shoes are always taken off at the front door, is naturally subject to different wear and tear than in a family of five with a dog and cat, where dirty wellies are sometimes walked on in the entrance.
+In addition, every floor is treated differently and everyone has a different opinion of how a floor should be used.
+You have to decide for yourself and your family whether you want to paint a floor or look for another alternative.
+High-traffic areas can also be additionally protected with a runner.

 Do I have to repaint the tiles at some point?

-It is possible that wear and tear will appear over time.
-If there are scratches or small chips, you can touch them up very easily.
-You sand the areas a little with the Sanding Pad and simply paint over them again with your varnish or chalk paint.
+Signs of wear and tear may appear over time.
+If there are scratches or small chips, you can repair them very easily.
+Sand the areas a little with the sanding pad and simply paint over them again with your varnish or chalk paint.
 A painted floor can be a good solution for a few years.
-And if you don't like the colour anymore, just paint over it with another of our fantastic colour shades.
+And if you no longer like the colour, simply paint over it with another one of our fantastic colour shades.

-Why can I scratch the varnish off with my fingernail?
+Why can I scrape the varnish off with my fingernail?

-If the paint has not yet hardened, it can be scraped off just like that.
+If the colour has not yet hardened, it can simply be scraped off.
 This is normal.
 Please do not do a scratch test with your fingernail.
 After 14 days the colour is already quite stable, but even then it hardens from day to day and can no longer be scratched off.

 Can I also paint tile relief?

-Yes!
-Most of the time, textured, old-fashioned tiles actually look really cool when painted.
+Yes, textured, old-fashioned tiles usually even look really cool when painted.

 Can I attach suction cups to the painted tiles?

-Are you allowed to paint the tiles in the rented flat yourself?
+Can you paint tiles in a rented flat yourself?

 Whether you are allowed to paint the tiles in the rented flat must always be clarified with the landlord.
-After all, it's his property and a coat of paint cannot be completely removed.
-It is always best to get permission in writing.
-That way you are on the safe side when you move out.
+After all, it is his property and a coat of paint cannot be completely removed.
+It's best to always get permission in writing.
+That way, you'll be on the safe side when you move out.

 How do I clean my painted tiles?

-To Clean the painted tiles, you can use a normal cleaner.
+To Clean - Cleaner for painted tiles, you can use a normal cleaner.
 Please check whether it is suitable for painted surfaces, as this is stated on the label.
 You should avoid using chlorine-based cleaners or alcohol-based disinfectants.
 It is also better not to leave strong acids on for a long time.
-Our To Clean is also a great cleaner for after painting.
+Our To Clean - Cleaner is also a great cleaner for after painting.
 Please avoid microfibre cloths and use normal cotton cloths instead.
 Microfibre can finely abrade the surface and damage the paint layer over time.

 When do I need to prime my tiles?

-It all depends on what kind of tiles it is.
+That depends entirely on what kind of tiles you're talking about.
 We have answered the question depending on whether it is bathroom, kitchen or floor tiles.

 When do I need to seal my tiles?

-It all depends on what kind of tiles are to be sealed.
-Because depending on whether it's a backsplash in the kitchen, wall tiles in the shower or a floor, we have different recommendations.
-And all of our sealants tend to be matt, so you don't have to worry about extra shine.
+It all depends on what kind of tiles you want to seal.
+We have different recommendations depending on whether it's a backsplash in the kitchen, wall tiles in the shower or a floor.
+And all our topcoats have a matt finish, so you don't have to worry about an extra shine.

 What do I do with silicone joints?

-Silicone is not paintable.
+Silicone cannot be painted over.
 You can renew silicone joints after a new coat of paint or prime them with MissPompadour To Seal Siliconebefore painting and then paint over them.
 If the joints are already old and worn, e.g. in the shower, it is advisable to renew them.
-When using new silicone, make sure that you use an acid-free one.
-This will not attack the paint.
+When using new silicone, make sure that you use acid-free silicone.
+This will not attack the colour.

-How can I mask off to paint tiles in two colours on freshly painted surfaces?
+How can I mask off two-colour tiles on freshly painted surfaces?

-If you plan to paint with two colour shades, you should, if possible, only mask off after 14 days, when the first colour has dried completely, and start with the second colour.
-You can use our masking tape for this.
-First, stick the tape to your jeans or T-shirt so that fine fibres adhere and the tape does not stick so strongly.
-Then carefully stick it to the desired area.
-When you peel it off, don't pull it towards you, but carefully to the side so that there is as little tension as possible and your paint is not damaged.
+If you intend to paint with two colour shades, you should only mask off after 14 days if possible, when the first colour has dried through, and start with the second colour.
+You can use our masking tape very well here.
+First stick the tape to your jeans or T-shirt so that fine fibres adhere and the tape no longer sticks so strongly.
+Then stick it carefully to the desired surface.
+When pulling it off, do not pull it towards you, but carefully to the side so that there is as little tension as possible and your paint is not damaged.
 It is important to always remove the tape while the paint is still wet so that the paint film does not tear.
-It's best to reapply the tape for each coat.
+It is best to re-tape for each coat of paint.

 Which bathroom tiles can I paint?